kmehltretter82/frama-c-linux/CONTRIBUTING.md

 fork the frama-c repository, develop in a dedicated branch and submit a merge request.

-The detailled steps to submit a contribution to Frama-C are:
+The detailed steps to submit a contribution to Frama-C are:

 1. If you plan to make a significant contribution to Frama-C, please [open an issue](https://git.frama-c.com/pub/frama-c/issues/new)